-Telenor CEE Group companies reported resilient business performance with healthy growth in mobile traffic and data consumption and a growing contract customer base throughout the year.
+Yettel operators reported resilient mobile business performance with healthy growth in mobile traffic and data consumption and a growing contract customer base throughout the year.
 New focus was on complementing mobile services with fixed broadband proposition and gaining foothold in the fixed market.